-5 retention factors can have a big impact
+5 factors can have a big impact on turnover

 “Give them what they want” is good advice in business, and it doesn’t apply only to your customers.